chyingp/grunt-inline/README.md

 ### Options

 #### dest
-If dest is assigned, the the source file will be copied to the destination path. eg:
+If dest is assigned, the source file will be copied to the destination path. eg:
 `src/index.html` will be processed and then copied to `dist/index.html`

 ```